Diffusion-State Policy Optimization for Masked Diffusion Language Models: Experimental Details

 \subsection{Training and Implementation Details}

-\textbf{Model variants and SFT.} We evaluate two model variants: (1) LLaDA-8B-Instruct~\citep{nie2025largelanguagediffusionmodels}, and (2) its variant additionally fine-tuned on the s1k dataset~\citep{s1k}.
-Across algorithms, we use the \emph{same} SFT recipe for each model variant (data, schedule, and hyperparameters), reusing the d1 implementation where applicable; \url{https://github.com/dllm-reasoning/d1}.
-We keep the architecture, tokenizer, and denoising schedule fixed throughout.
-Furthermore, to isolate the effect of state-wise updates, we match compute-relevant quantities across methods, including: the number of RL update steps (3800/5000/7700/6600 steps for Sudoku/Countdown/GSM8K/MATH500, respectively).
-These are often task-dependent.
-Please refer to their experimental configuration.
+\textbf{Model variants and SFT.} We evaluate two model variants: LLaDA-8B-Instruct~\citep{nie2025largelanguagediffusionmodels} and its s1k-supervised fine-tuned variant~\citep{s1k}.
+For the s1k variant, we reuse the SFT recipe from d1, including the data, schedule, and hyperparameters: \url{https://github.com/dllm-reasoning/d1}.
+We keep the architecture, tokenizer, and denoising schedule fixed unless explicitly varied in diagnostic experiments.

+\textbf{Base optimizers and matched budgets.} We instantiate the terminal-feedback base objective with diffu-GRPO~\citep{zhao2025d1} and SPG~\citep{spg}.
+For diffu-GRPO, we follow the d1 training recipe.
+For SPG, we implement the SPG objective in the d1 codebase so that data loading, reward evaluation, denoising, and training infrastructure remain shared.
+For each base optimizer and task, we train the baseline and its \method-augmented variant with matched compute-relevant quantities, including $N_{\text{gen}}{=}256$, rollout budget, sequence-level group size, denoising schedule, and number of RL update steps.
+The diffu-GRPO update steps are $3800/5000/7700/6600$ for Sudoku/Countdown/GSM8K/MATH500, respectively.
+The SPG update steps are $4000/4600/4600/2600$ for Sudoku/Countdown/GSM8K/MATH500, respectively.
+Run-specific settings are provided in the released configuration files.

-\textbf{DiSPO-specific settings.} Unless stated otherwise, DiSPO uses a conservative default settings.
-Concretely, we set branch size $Z{=}2$ completion candidates per selected intermediate state with a timestep-sampling distribution $q(t)$ for selecting intermediate time steps (\S~\ref{sec:experiments}), with polynomial exponent $k{=}4$, and loss weights $\alpha_{\text{step}}{=}0.1$ and $\alpha_{\text{term}}{=}1$.
-We additionally specify the number of selected timesteps per trajectory $|T_{\text{sub}}|{=}1$ for light-weight evaluation.
+\textbf{Other settings.} Unless stated otherwise, \method\ uses lightweight branching settings: branch size $Z{=}2$ per selected intermediate state and one selected timestep per trajectory, $|T_{\text{sub}}|{=}1$.
+Timesteps are sampled from a late-biased polynomial distribution $\omega(t)$ with exponent $k{=}4$.
+We set $\alpha_{\mathrm{base}}{=}1$ and sweep the step-wise weight over $\alpha_{\text{step}}\in\{0.1,0.5,0.9\}$; run-specific choices are recorded in the released configuration files.

+\textbf{SPG-specific settings.} We implement SPG in the d1 codebase using the practical settings described in \citet{spg}.
+For Monte Carlo estimation, we use the block-wise masking strategy: each sample randomly selects one block, keeps previous blocks mostly clean (with optional light perturbation on prompt/clean tokens), fully masks later blocks, and applies random masking within the selected block.
+For negative-advantage traces, we use the mixture estimator from SPG, blending the EUBO and ELBO terms with coefficient $w$ when $A<0$.
+We keep these SPG-specific choices fixed for both the SPG baseline and \method$_{\mathrm{SPG}}$.